 As with employer-paid Maternity leave, the take-up of employer-paid Paternity leave schemes is not reported in this country note due to data limitations.
-Regarding the government-funded Dad and Partner Pay scheme, the Australian Government has reported that in the 1 July 2020 to 30 June 2021 financial year 89,784 fathers or partners (compared with 92,343 in the 2019-20 financial year) received payment under this scheme, with the vast majority (97.8 per cent) taking the full two weeks' payment.
-The decline in numbers from the previous year was reported as potentially due to increased difficulty in meeting the work test for the scheme in the context of the COVID-19 pandemic, in spite of some mitigating measures that were adopted.
+Regarding the government-funded Dad and Partner Pay scheme, the Australian Government has reported that in the financial year 1 July 2021 to 30 June 2022, 97,863 fathers or partners (compared with 89,784 in the 2020-21 financial year) received payment under this scheme, with the vast majority taking the full two weeks' payment25.
+The increase in numbers from the previous year was reported as potentially due to a faster than expected recovery in the labour market leading to a larger number of parents being able to meet the work test governing eligibility26.